-Erwin Chemerinsky is the founding dean and distinguished professor of law at the University of California, Berkeley.
+Erwin Chemerinsky is the dean of the law school at the University of California, Berkeley.
 Prior to being named dean at Berkeley Law, he was the founding dean at the University of California, Irvine School of Law.
-An expert in the areas of constitutional law, federal practice, civil rights and civil liberties, he frequently argues cases before the nation’s highest courts.
-He is also a commentator on legal issues for national and local media and is author of seven books, most recently, The Conservative Assault on the Constitution.
+An expert in the areas of constitutional law, civil rights and civil liberties, he frequently argues cases before the nation’s highest courts.
+He is also a commentator on legal issues for national and local media and is author of ten books, most recently Free Speech on Campus (with Howard Gillman).

 Rebecca MacKinnon is Director, New America Foundation’s Ranking Digital Rights Project working on global Internet policy, free expression, and the impact of digital technologies on human rights.
 Fluent in Mandarin Chinese, she served as CNN’s Bureau Chief first in Beijing and later in Tokyo from 1998 to 2003.
 Her book, Consent of the Networked: The Worldwide Struggle for Internet Freedom, was published in January 2012.

 Dana Priest is a two-time Pulitzer-Prize winning investigative reporter for the Washington Post.
 She won the Pulitzer in 2008 for reporting on unsafe conditions at Walter Reed Hospital and the 2006 Pulitzer for her reporting on on CIA secret prisons and counterterrorism operations overseas.
 In 2010, the Post published a special report by Priest and fellow reporter William Arkin called “Top Secret America,” detailing the national security buildup in the US following the September 11, 2001 terrorist attacks.